Volumes in xneelo Cloud

 Volumes are virtual block storage devices that provide persistent storage for your instances.
 They can be set as either bootable or non-bootable volumes.

 Volume sizes are provisioned in units of gibibytes (GiB), but are charged at a rate per gigabyte-hour.
-See more on the pricing in xneelo Cloud.
+See more on the pricing rules in xneelo Cloud.

-Bootable volumes
+Boot volumes

-Non-bootable volumes
+Attachable volumes

-Non-bootable volumes can be created separately from an instance.
-They can be attached and detached to instances, without losing the data stored.
-This is a flexible way to provide additional storage capacity for your data and applications.
+Attachable volumes are ‘de-coupled storage’ that can be created independently of an instance.
+They can then be attached and detached to an instance without losing the data stored.

-A volume can only be attached to a single instance at one time.
+Up to 26 volumes can be attached to an instance, and a volume can only be attached to a single instance at one time.

 Volume types